limneos/classdump-dyld/readme.md

 		Output:
 			-o   <outputdir> Save generated headers to defined path

+		Single Class:
+			-j   <className> Dump only the specified class name.
+(Does not work with -c or -r ) This might also dump additional imported or required headers.

 		Mass dumping: (requires -o)
 			-c   Dump all images found in dyld_shared_cache